 Data exists at every company.
 The question is who uses that data?
 It’s common for data to live in silos with the primary consumers of that data—usually the analysts and data scientists.
 Data is particularly inaccessible in traditional companies and industries, where most teams replace quantified insights with intuition, gut-feeling, and status quo.

 Isolating data from your team limits the potential it offers your entire company.
 Every department—from marketing to engineering—can use data for a host of reasons such as running experiments that accelerate team learning, working more proactively, and improving performance.
-A few individuals at Turner Broadcasting System recognized that their data could simply do more, so they began working on a way to improve its accessibility.
+A few individuals at recognized that their data could simply do more, so they began working on a way to improve its accessibility.
 It was not easy to get the initial buy-in from the right people (as we mentioned before, getting others to agree to change can feel like an uphill battle), but they eventually got the approval they needed to provide stakeholder-wide data-access.

 Isolating data from your team limits the potential it offers your entire company.